Notes on the Geography of Austria : Vienna

 The opposite side of the old chancellery, facing the Judenplatz.

 A minute's walk to the east and you're in the Josephsplatz, with an equestrian figure of Joseph II, son of Maria Theresa.
-In the background is the Austrian National Library, formerly the Hofbibliothek, designed by Fischer von Erlach and completed in 1726 with an image of Minerva riding in her chariot, a quadriga.
+In the background is the Austrian National Library, formerly the Hofbibliothek, designed by Fischer von Erlach and completed in 1726 with Minerva riding in her quadriga.
 To the sides are two golden globes, one representing the celestial and the other the terrestrial.
 Atlas and Gaea support them.
 It's not a bad juxtaposition, since Joseph tried to be an enlightened monarch.

 Panning slightly to the right to the oldest building of the lot, the Schweizerhof, remodeled in 1550.
-The building is much older than the name, which originated in the 18th Century, when Swiss troops worked for the husband of Maria Theresa.
+The building is much older than the name, which originated in the 18th century, when Swiss troops worked for the husband of Maria Theresa.

 The Swiss Gate, from 1552, is an early example of the classicism that in later centuries would become a mania.
 The columns are inlaid with metal bands.